Why Europe Does Not Build Skyscrapers?

 European Building Structure

 A skyscraper is defined as a multi-story building at least 100 meters tall, and sometimes it can be 150 meters.
-Of the 100 cities in the world with the most skyscrapers, only five European cities Moscow, Istanbul, London, Frankfurt, and Paris, made a list.
+Of the 100 cities in the world with the most skyscrapers, only five European cities Moscow, Istanbul, London, Frankfurt, and Paris, made the list.
 Moscow being top in Europe, is not even in the top 15 globally.
 Eight out of ten highest buildings in the European continent.
 The second with the most skyscrapers in Istanbul.

 Why Europe doesn’t build skyscrapers?

 The major cities in Asia are Shanghai, Singapore, Kuala Lumpur, and Tokyo.
 Many other cities have similar skylines and urban planning.
 The major cities in the Middle East are Dubai, Doha, Kuwait, and others have forests of skyscrapers.
 Interestingly, if we go to Europe compared with major Asian, Middle Eastern, and North American cities, the Western part of Europe doesn’t build skyscrapers.
+Here are some reasons:

 Historically, most European cities were founded in the Middle Ages, some of them thousands of years ago.
 The churches were the highest and most important buildings, signifying the heritage and culture.

-In 1940, even the fascist government of Italy was worried that bombings and invasion could destroy Italy’s churches and monuments.
+In 1940, even the fascist government of Italy was worried that bombings and invasions could destroy Italy’s churches and monuments.
 So they started to reinforce building walls around them.
 This is how Santa Croce Church in Liege was fortified.
 Not only churches are important in Europe, but also other historical buildings.

 Also, they are often a subtle relationship to each other and the landscape of hills and lakes.
 Many people in European cities live in houses and apartments older than in the United States of America.